Published Sep 16, 2019 11:47:00 AM

 Bitcoin addresses are one form of this public/private key system.
 The sender of the bitcoin uses the recipient's public key to encrypt the numbers that are sent, and the recipient uses their corresponding private key to decrypt them.

 As technology develops, more ways to encrypt messages emerge, along with more ways to decrypt them.
 This creates a never ending game of cat and mouse, as each time a cryptographic method is solved, the power balance shifts.

 Quantum computing is thought to be the upcoming threat to existing cryptographic methods which some suggest could make certain cryptocurrencies obsolete.
 Research has already begun into the development of post-quantum cryptographic methods which will again have impossible odds of decryption even with the computational power of qubits.

 This ongoing evolution is responsible for the cambrian explosion of cryptoassets — putting real force behind ideas of digital scarcity, and turning the abstract idea of peer-to-peer trustless transactions into an everyday reality.

-So far, the uptake of cryptocurrency has been driven by curious retail individuals, and large traditional institutions have struggled to reconcile this new asset class within their traditional model of custodianship.
+So far, the uptake of cryptocurrency has been driven by curious retail traders, and large institutions have struggled to reconcile this new asset class with traditional models of custodianship.

-The innovators and entrepreneurial community has listened and developed concepts of industrial cold storage, allowing the traditional players to make their first steps into this world.
-Indeed, the cold storage custodians have bloomed, but they have a chink in their armour, they fail to recognise the true nature of cryptographic assets, and the possibility of a custodial solution governed by the same laws that control cryptocurrency—the laws of mathematics, rather than fallible people.
+These cold storage custodians have bloomed, but they have a chink in their armor.
+They fail to recognize the true nature of cryptographic assets, and the possibility of a custodial solution governed by the same laws that control cryptocurrency—the laws of mathematics, rather than fallible people.

-Qredo uses battle-tested cryptographic processes to help you manage and secure your keys, extending the process of cryptographic evolution to custodianship for retail and institutional players alike.
+Qredo uses battle-tested cryptographic processes to help you manage and secure your keys, extending the process of cryptographic evolution to custody and crypto asset management for retail and institutional players alike.